abdulmukit98/sql/wild_card.md

    select * from client
    where client_name like '%llc';

-   % mean any character in the position
+   % mean any number of character in the position
    - mean a single character
 ````